halyph/GistProject/README.md

 Build project:
 =========
 For build, inside gist-cli folder type:`ant` for build project by Ant or type:`mvn install` for build by maven, it create runnable jar file.
-As needed you can automatically install ivy, for it type: `init-ivy`
+As needed you can automatically install ivy, for it type: `ant init-ivy`

 Сommands:
 =========